If we don’t win, you don’t pay.

 Negligence Vs. Intent: How Are the Two Different?

 Negligence tort is wrongful conduct arising from a person’s negligence resulting in harm or injuries to another person.
-An intentional tort is much different than the other three torts and requires an individual to do something on purpose or knowingly.
-It differs from other torts because they do not focus on a person’s intent.
+An intentional tort is much different from the other three torts and requires an individual to do something on purpose or knowingly.
+It differs from other torts because it does not focus on a person’s intent.

-The mindset of an individual carrying out a tort helps determine whether it is a negligent or intentional tort.
+The mindset of an individual who commits a tort helps determine whether it is negligent or intentional.
 Let’s look at an example to demonstrate what that means.

 A car accident due to a reckless driver that results in injuries to another driver is a simple negligence case.
 The defendant had a duty to follow the traffic rules, and they broke that legal duty, causing injuries to the plaintiff.
 It meets the elements of a negligent tort claim.